neuecc/OwinRequestScopeContext/README.md

     // Timestamp is request started(correctly called RequestScopeContextMiddleware timing). var ___ = context.Timestamp;

-    // Items is IDictionary<string, object> like HttpContext#Items.
+    // Items is IDictionary<string, object> like HttpContext.Items.
     // Items is threadsafe(as ConcurrentDictionary) by default. var ____ = context.Items;

-    // DisposeOnPipelineCompleted can register dispose when request finished(correctly RequestScopeContextMiddleware underling Middlewares finished)
+    // DisposeOnPipelineCompleted can register dispose when request completed(correctly RequestScopeContextMiddleware underling Middlewares finished)
     // return value is cancelToken.
 If call token.Dispose() then canceled register. var cancelToken = context.DisposeOnPipelineCompleted(new TraceDisposable());